How to Run a Successful Dental Practice (Tips to Implement)

 Offer Additional Training for Dental Assistants

 Dental assistants can be an invaluable asset to running a successful dentist practice.
-With a little more training, expanded functions dental assistants (EFDA) can take on responsibilities that hygienists and dentists usually perform.
+With a little more training, and expanded functions dental assistants (EFDA) can take on responsibilities that hygienists and dentists usually perform.
 This way, you and your hygienists can address the more complex dental work while the EFDA provides simple treatments or cleanings.

 Of course, requirements for EFDA certification and training change depending on local regulations.
 You could offer to cover the cost of the training and certificate.
 While that is an additional cost to the company, in the long run, it can help your practice become more profitable.